spagad7/Computer-Vision/Perspective_Transform/README.md

-# Undistort Image
+# Perspective Transform

 This is a program to apply perspective transform to an image to get a fronto-parallel view of the image.
-The steps include:
+The steps to transform an image include:

 1. calibrate camera
 2. undistort image